Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Demi Moore and Russell Brand’s guru Tej Kaur Khalsa is one of the most loyal disciples of Yogi Bhajan.
 In response to Bhajan’s ongoing sexual abuse allegations, on Feb.
 25th, 2020, Tej posted that Bhajan was a “Master” who “will continue to save millions of souls.”
 Bhajan died in 2004.
 She will “continue to hold him in deep respect,” she wrote about her lifelong guru.
 In an email, Tej said the women accusing Bhajan of rape and sexual misconduct are “mentally unbalanced” and “desire attention” for “financial reasons.”

-Since the renewed allegations, Jagat shared a video on Instagram that slandered author Pamela Sarah Dyson, one of Bhajan’s victims, and praised Yogi Bhajan in godlike fashion.
+Since the renewed allegations, Jagat shared a video on Instagram that slandered author Pamela Sahara Dyson, one of Bhajan’s victims, and praised Yogi Bhajan in godlike fashion.
 She wrote, “The Truth as always lies in the eye of the Beholder.”
 Jagat also recently shared a video boasting of Bhajan’s mystical powers.

 “There is a cult within the cult,” a former senior teacher said.
 The sexual abuse allegations have been known for many years.
 Senior teachers like Harijiwan, Tej and Guru Jagat have played a central role in covering them up and attacking the victims.
-Wild Mountain Yoga explained the coverup in a Facebook post, “the organizations he started are complicit in abuse, hiding information, turning-a-blind-eye, slandering and harassing victims, and even at this very moment distorting, hiding, and rationalizing facts amidst a 3rd-party investigation.”
+Wild Mountain Yoga explained the coverup in a Facebook post.
+“The organizations he started are complicit in abuse, hiding information, turning-a-blind-eye, slandering and harassing victims, and even at this very moment distorting, hiding, and rationalizing facts amidst a 3rd-party investigation.”

 Harijiwan & Guru Jagat (left), Tej Kaur Khalsa (center), Gurmukh (right)